 Program staff have the option to either enter GPA in Cayen Systems AS21 for each individual student for both years (prior year and current year) or calculate results and 'override' APR in Cayen Systems AS21 with aggregate results (instructions for how to override APR in Cayen Systems AS21 can be found on p.62).
-Instructions for entering GPA in Cayen Systems AS21 will be forthcoming.
+Instructions for entering GPA in Cayen Systems AS21 can be found on the following page.
 If schools do not use GPA, programs can consult with UWGB to calculate GPA based on student grades.